kerb0y/home-im/README.md

 Key Features:

-Parallax scrolling effect for a dynamic user experience.
+Parallax scrolling effect for a dynamic user experience <br>
-Structured and semantic HTML markup for accessibility.
+Structured and semantic HTML markup for accessibility.<br>
-Responsive design to ensure compatibility across various devices.
+Responsive design to ensure compatibility across various devices.<br>
-Tailwind CSS for rapid styling and easy customization.
+Tailwind CSS for rapid styling and easy customization.<br>
-Annotated code for easy understanding and learning.
+Annotated code for easy understanding and learning.<br>
 Explore the synergy of HTML, CSS, and Tailwind to bring your creative vision to life.
 Fork this project on GitHub, and let your journey into the world of Parallax Websites begin!